snowdriftcoop/snowdrift/GUIDE.md

 Building
 --------

+### Notes for different operating systems:

+We don't yet have all the details documented, but Snowdrift has been successfully built on Debian, Ubuntu, Arch, Gentoo, and related distros of GNU/Linux and should work on all other distros.

+Snowdrift also has been built on Mac OS Yosemite.
+The Mac OS build process seems to have some issues with postgres user names being different;
+so until we address that, the database set-up for Mac OS will need to be done manually, and the precise commands may vary slightly from the ones we include here.

+### Build steps

-Install the essential dependencies: ghc, cabal, postgresql, happy, alex, zlib1g, libpq-dev.
+Install the essential dependencies: ghc, cabal, postgresql, happy, alex, zlib1g, libpq-dev

 On Debian-based GNU/Linux distros, use this command: